core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that, upon the establishment of a new Security Context, the client re-initializes its replay windows in its Recipient Contexts (see {{sec-group-key-management}}).

 * In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this document.
+In particular, a 'kid' may not be present, if the response is a reply to a request protected in pairwise mode.
+In such a case, the client assumes the response 'kid' to be exactly the one of the server to which the request protected in pairwise mode was sent.

-If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
+   If the response 'kid context' matches an existing ID Context (Gid) but the received/assumed 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.